- PRODUCT DETAILS

 ESP32-PICO chip which comes integrated with

-Wi-Fi and Bluetooth technologies and has a
+Wi-Fi technologies and has a

 4MB of integrated SPI flash memory.
 Atom Lite board provides an Infra-Red LED, a RGB LED, buttons, and a HY2.0 interface.
 In addition, it can connect to external sensors and actuators through 6 GPIOs.
 The on-board Type-C USB interface enables rapid program upload and execution.